-- •Hold power tool by insulated gripping surfaces, when performing an operation where the fastener may contact hidden wiring.
-Fasteners contacting a "live" wire may make exposed metal parts of the power tool "live" and could give the operator an electric shock. - •Keep hands away from all cutting edges and moving parts. - Maintain labels and nameplates.
+- •Hold power tool by insulated gripping surfaces, when performing an operation where the cutting accessory may contact hidden wiring or its own cord.
+Cutting accessory contacting a "live" wire may make exposed metal parts of the power tool "live" and could give the operator an electric shock. - •Use clamps or another practical way to secure and support the workpiece to a stable platform.
+Holding the work by hand or against your body leaves it unstable and may lead to loss of control. - •To reduce the risk of explosion, electric shock and property damage, always check the work area for hidden gas pipes, electrical wires or water pipes when making blind or plunge cuts. - Keep hands away from all cutting edges and moving parts.
+Do not reach underneath the workpiece. - •Do not use dull or damaged blade, which can cause excessive friction, blade binding and kickback. - •Know your workpiece.
+Remove nail and screw heads before scraping.
+Hitting hard objects with blade may cause the tool to kick back. - Maintain labels and nameplates.
 These carry important information.
-If unreadable or missing, contact a MILWAUKEE service facility for a free replacement. - •WARNING: Some dust created by power sanding, sawing, grinding, drilling, and other construction activities contains chemicals known to cause cancer, birth defects or other reproductive harm.
-Some examples of these chemicals are: - · lead from lead-based paint - crystalline silica from bricks and cement and\ other masonry products, and - arsenic and chromium from chemically-treated lumber.
+If unreadable or missing, contact a MILWAUKEE service facility for a free replacement. - WARNING: Some dust created by power sanding, sawing, grinding, drilling, and other construction activities contains chemicals known to cause cancer, birth defects or other reproductive harm.
+Some examples of these chemicals are: - •lead from lead-based paint - crystalline silica from bricks and cement and other masonry products, and - arsenic and chromium from chemically-treated lumber.